Find information on many health topics, listed A to Z.

 Deb Gunderson has natural curiosity and a love of medicine.
 It was for those reasons that the licensed practical nurse opted for a sedation-free colonoscopy when she was due to receive the important colon cancer screening.

-Last year, Shannon Murphy of Mankato received an unexpected and perhaps unusual birthday gift from her family physician.
+Shannon Murphy received an unexpected and, perhaps, unusual birthday gift from her family physician.
 It turned out to be one of the best gifts of her life.

 Since her diagnosis of Stage IV colon cancer in 2010, Beth Berhow has had three surgeries, three rounds of chemotherapy and many positron emission tomography (PET) scans.
 She’s also celebrated three birthdays and the birth of her granddaughter, Olive, whom Berhow says is “magical.”